-When you file a consumer proposal, your credit score will take a hit nose dive, and you may find it difficult to obtain credit for a while.
+When you file a consumer proposal, your credit score will take a hit, and you may find it difficult to obtain credit for a while.

 Additionally, a record of your consumer proposal will appear in the public reports section of your credit report for at least six years from the date you filed.

 However, you’ll find that if your credit is already negatively impacted due to missing or late payments, a consumer proposal won’t inflict much further damage.